f-ritz/flans-mod-content-pack-overhaul-1.7.10/README.md

 ## Overview
 A while back I started putting together a custom modpack for Minecraft 1.7.10, but the official packs were underwhelming.
 I set out to fix this over the past few years, but old websites and content packs gradually disappeared, and I wanted to save what I could while also overhauling functionality.
-I've been sitting on this privately for a while, but now I figured I'd share it with everybody.
+I've been sitting on this privately for a while, but now I thought I'd share it with the public.

 Major changes include the addition of hundreds of new guns (with models compiled from various packs), new attachments, consumables, and a new ammo and battle damage system.
 No armor, vehicles, or team functionality are present, but may be added soon at my own pace.